tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 | <div class="wrap_bad">$B3$</div> | <div class="wrap_good">$G1$</div> | <div class="wrap_good">$G2$</div> |               No               |
 |                                  |                                   |    **Tally of Yes responses**     |              $7$               |

-Note:
+---

+From this list:
-From this list, the number of combinations where $B$ is the majority can then be tallied.
-In this case, there are $7$ combinations where $B$ is the majority.
-Thus, from the $10$ combinations, there are $7$ combinations where there is a majority of bad nodes.
-Therefore, the quotient of $7$ and $10$ is the probability $0.7$.
+- The number of combinations where $B$ is the majority can then be tallied.
+- There are $7$ combinations where $B$ is the majority.
+- Thus, from the $10$ combinations, there are $7$ combinations where there is a majority of bad nodes.
+- Therefore, the quotient of $7$ and $10$ is the probability $0.7$.

 This method is limited in calculating the probability where the variables are large.
 For example, if the same question was posed, but one had to calculate the probability of selecting a majority of bad nodes from a total of $100$ nodes, with a committee size of $60$, $60$ bad nodes and $40$ good nodes, the number of combinations where bad and good nodes can be chosen is $1.27E+28$.